PearInc/PearPlayer.js/README_EN.md

 ## ## Using Method

 ###  Simply include the video label on the js packet
-And then use the script label to import pear-player.min.js：
+And then import the <script> script tag to pear-player.min.js：
 ```html
 <script src="./dist/pear-player.min.js"></script>
 ```